 The Raleigh defense attorneys at Clifford Law Group help clients in such communities as Wake Forest, Raleigh, Hillsborough, Durham, Chapel Hill, Cary, Carrboro, and Apex.
 You can have our firm provide a complete evaluation of your own case as soon as you call (919) 842-5461 to set up a free, confidential consultation.

-Types of Probation Violation in North Carolina
+Types of Probation Violations in North Carolina

-When a person is placed on probation, he or she is expected to comply with several different requirements that are imposed by the court.
+When a person is placed on Raleigh probation, he or she is expected to comply with several different requirements that are imposed by the court.
 The terms of probation vary by case, but may include regular meetings with probation officers, random drug testing, and paying any fines or restitution, in addition to other possible requirements.

 An alleged offender may be in violation of his or her probation if he or she: